conormcafee/conormcafee.github.io/_posts/case-studies/2015-11-01-conormcafee.markdown

 ## Criteria

 I’m about to point out the obvious here, but the reason for this redesign was to show off what I can do as a designer &amp; front-end developer.
 My previous websites have been rather basic to say the least, and were merely put together because I was applying for a job.
 I want this one to be different.

 To me, these were the most important aspects I had to cover to make this redesign stand out from previous versions:

 - Mobile first design/build
 - Unique landing page
-- Detailed information about my career to date
 - Blogs &amp; Case Studies
 - Fast website performance